vgsr/vgsr-entity/readme.txt

 3. Activate VGSR Entity from your Plugins page.

 == Changelog ==

+= 2.0.0 =
+* Full rewrite of entity logic and entity metadata

 = 1.0.2 =
 * Fixed bug in adjacency logic